davhunt/instruments/casi/readme.md

 ## CASI (Child Anxiety Sensitivity Index)

 ### Versions
 The CASI questionnaire is currently on the original release.
 Only the English self report is available.
+Instructions were provided by the [FIU CAPP program](https://capp.fiu.edu/).

 ### Scoring Script